abhiSyncd/Java-8-Features-Step-By-Step/src/e_CompletableFuture/5_a_Handling_Exceptions.md

 	 });

 	 System.out.println(future.get());

-        Output :
+	 OUTPUT:
 	 supplyAsync executing
-        Oops!
-We have an exception in supplyAsync - java.lang.ArithmeticException: / by zero thenApply Callback : executing
+	 Oops!We have an exception in supplyAsync - java.lang.ArithmeticException: / by zero
+	  thenApply Callback: executing
-          Result received From SupplyAsync in thenApply Callback : result from caught Exception result from thenApply
+	  Result received From SupplyAsync in thenApply Callback: result from caught Exception result from thenApply

   **Case 2 : Exception caught in supplyAsync : Not Executing Callback**

 	CompletableFuture < String > future = CompletableFuture.supplyAsync(() - > {
 	    System.out.println("supplyAsync executing");
 	    int number = 9 / 0;
 	    return "result from supplyAsync";
 	}).thenApply(result - > {
 	    System.out.println(" thenApply Callback : executing");
 	    return " result from thenApply";
 	}).exceptionally(ex - > {
 	    System.out.println("Oops!
 We have an exception in supplyAsync - " + ex.getMessage());
 	    return "result from caught Exception";
 	});

 	System.out.println(future.get());

+	OUTPUT :
 	supplyAsync executing
-    Oops!
-We have an exception in supplyAsync - java.lang.ArithmeticException: / by zero result from caught Exception
+	Oops!We have an exception in supplyAsync - java.lang.ArithmeticException: / by zero
+	result from caught Exception